 The company’s second candidate drug acts by a different proprietary mechanism.
 It also targets a receptor that is greatly overexpressed on cancer cells and thereby selectively kills cancer cells.
-We plan human clinical trials of this in ovarian cancer.
+Human clinical trials of this are planned for ovarian cancer.